 Too much of a good thing can get bad, and conditioner is no different.
 Too much conditioner, particularly on finer hair types, can weigh strands down.
 If your locks are already naturally oily, you may also find that you only need a weekly deep conditioner or a two-in-one formula to maintain daily moisture without piling on the grease.
 If you can swing it, use less conditioner in order to prevent greasy locks.

-2. Wash your hair less.
+2. Wash your hair fewer times.

 Overwashing hair may dry out the natural oils in your scalp.
 This is because hair tries to replace lost oils and can overcompensate by producing more than you need when stripped.